-Note that for your assignments I will be requiring that they be submitted in class in hard copy.
 In order to be safe, always have your assignments on at least two other drives as backup in case a computer fails you.
-Have it on a thumb drive and in your blackboard email (as an email attachment to yourself) and possibly the university's H drive which helps as storage in cyberspace.
+Have it on a thumb drive and in your blackboard email (as an email attachment to yourself) and possible of the university's H drive which helps as storage in cyberspace.
 Do not yank out thumb drives from the computer.
 Follow the proper steps to remove it safely.